 Unit Materials Quantity Acquired?
 (Yes/No)

 All Laptop 1

 All Projector 1

 All Copies of the Participant Workbook 1 per participant

 All PowerPoint slides 1

 All Pens or pencils 1 per participant, at least

 All Flip chart paper 2-3

 All Markers or crayons

 All Таре Several rolls

-All Bell 1

 Unit Materials Quantity Acquired?
-(Yes/No) 1 Long piece (3-4 yards) of brightly colored paper, with different years written along the top 3-4 yards 1 Sheets of paper, at least 2 colors Multiple per participant 2 Colored tape or a piece of string or ribbon, 2-3 meters long 3 Samples of contraceptive methods approved for use after uterine evacuation 3 Samples of mifepristone and misoprostol 6 Pelvic model(s) 2 at least (ideal is 1 per 5 participants) 6 Fabric for draping 6 lpas MVA aspirators (and product insert) 1 per participant, or at least one per site 6 Ipas EasyGrip® Cannulae 2 at least per pelvic model; must be size 6 for use with pelvic model.
-Optional: one full set of cannulae available for demo 6 Specula (various sizes including small) 1 per pelvic model 6 Dilators One set per pelvic model; can substitute the different sized cannulae if dilators are not available 6 Tenaculae 1 per pelvic model 6 Sponge holding forceps 1 per pelvic model 6 Gloves 1-2 boxes of non-sterile exam gloves 6 Samples of worn aspirators and cannulae that need to be replaced (if possible) 2 at least 6 Syringes and needles 1 syringe and one needle per pelvic model; ideally 10-20 mL syringe and 21-23 gauge needle at least 3 cm (1 in)
+(Yes/No) All Bell 1 1 Matching cards for icebreaker 1 per participant 1,3 Sheets of paper, at least 2 colors Multiple per participant 4,5 Pelvic model(s) 2 at least (ideal is 1 per 5 participants) 4,5 Ipas MVA aspirators (and product insert) 1 per participant, or at least one per site 4,5 Ipas EasyGrip® Cannulae 2 at least per pelvic model; must be size 6 for use with pelvic model.
+Optional: one full set of cannulae available for demo 4,5 Specula (various sizes including small) One per pelvic model 4,5 Dilators One set per pelvic model; can substitute the different sized cannulae if dilators are not available 4,5 Tenaculae One per pelvic model 4,5 Sponge holding forceps One per pelvic model 4,5 Gloves 1 - 2 boxes of non-sterile exam gloves 4 Samples of worn aspirators and cannulae that need to be replaced (if possible) 2 at least 5 Syringes and needles One syringe and one needle per pelvic model; ideally 10-20mL. syringe and 21-23 gauge needle at least 3cm.
+(1in.)
+6 Samples of contraceptive methods approved for use by women after having had a uterine evacuation